weierophinney/grumpy-phpunit/test-doubles.markdown

 ### Mocking method calls with multiple parameters
-If you need to mock a method that accepts multiple parameters, you can specify that inside the with() method
+If you need to mock a method that accepts multiple parameters, you can specify that inside the with() method; specify the arguments in the same order the method accepts them:

 {: lang="php"}
     <?php